CS-433/cs-433-project-2-anyway/README.md

 - we revised the util.py and visualizer.py in folder "util"
 ##Thanks

-We really appreciate for the host lab IMAC and our mentor Mr.Alireza Khodaverdian and Mr.Saeed.
-They gave us a lot of help
+Upon the completion of our project, we would like to express our gratitude to the host lab IMAC and our mentors Mr. Alireza Khodaverdian and Mr. Saeed for their guide and help.